 I have worked in media, travel insurance, and entertainment.
 In school, studying law means that you will become a lawyer.
 Studying medicine means that you will become a surgeon.
 It’s quite different with entrepreneurial success: you need to be a lot of things in order to accomplish a lot of things.
 Imagine an Elon Musk who, after co-founding Paypal, transitioned to an entirely different professional field, founding Tesla and Solar City.
 The truth is that if you want to stay successful, you have to learn to adapt and reposition yourself into unfamiliar territories every now and then.

 School might teach you a lot, most of which you will need to unlearn if you want to be an entrepreneur.
-Entrepreneurship is something only life-experience will teach you how to do “right.”Opinions expressed here by Contributors are their own.
+Entrepreneurship is something only life-experience will teach you how to do “right.”Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.